What Do We Do

 The valued support of Bernadette McLean and The Helen Arkell Dyslexia Centre (The UK’s first Dyslexia Centre) has linked the LDC to expert presenters within the field of dyslexia.
-Over the years, SpeldNSW and SpeldVic have provided their support .
+Over the years, SpeldNSW have provided their support .
 The event has triggered many a healthy debate, resulting in increased awareness, whilst inspiring unity between organisations and institutions.

 The LDC offer support to parents, teachers, teacher aides and allied health professionals, for all three tiers of intervention – programs for classrooms/schools, programs for small groups and programs for those more severe who require one on one support.